jbcodeforce/ML-studies/docs/genAI/prompt-eng.md

 A:
 ```

-See also the article from Anthorpic: ["ask Claude to think step by step"](https://docs.anthropic.com/claude/docs/ask-claude-to-think-step-by-step)
+See also the article from Anthropic: ["ask Claude to think step by step"](https://docs.anthropic.com/claude/docs/ask-claude-to-think-step-by-step)

 * **RLHF** (reinforcement learning from human feedback) has been adopted to scale instruction tuning wherein the model is aligned to better fit human preferences.